High Yield Mortgage REITs: The Perfect Storm?

 Capturing data from JPMorgan and Wachovia Capital Markets, the report found that there is more than $600 billion of outstanding loans in fixed rate commercial mortgage-backed securities (CMBS).
 Of this, only $16 billion is scheduled to mature in 2008 and another $19 billion in 2009.

-Of the loans due in the coming years, the majority is well seasoned and have been amortizing, meaning that they now have lower loan-to-value ratios and will be more attractive to lenders.
+Many of the loans coming due in the next few years cannot be refinanced, but neither are all of them 2006 chunks of kryptonite either.
+In an earlier post on Mortgage REITs, I wrote that many loans are well seasoned and have been amortizing, meaning that they now have lower loan-to-value ratios and will be more attractive to lenders.
 JPMorgan reports that $14 billion of the $16 billion maturing in 2008 is fully amortizing, as is $14 billion of the $19 billion coming due in 2009.
 According to Wachovia Capital Markets, more than two-thirds of the volume of loans coming due prior to May 2009 was originated prior to 2000.

 So what we appear to have is the equivalent of a hurricane hitting during a spring tide.
 The storm's turbulence is no less intense, but the extremely low tide is preventing the storm waters from getting anywhere near the beach.